Olorin71/sdf/README.md

 ### Production

-Run `npm run build:prod` to build the project in development mode.
+Run `npm run build:prod` to build the project in production mode.
 The build artifacts will be stored in the `dist/` directory.

 ## Pages

-All `.md`-files stored in the [pages folder](./src/pages) will be displayed as a page.
+All `.md`-files referenced in the [pages json](./src/pages/pages.json) with `"isDefault": false` will be available in the menu and displayed as a page.
+The `.md`-file with `"isDefault": true` will available via link on the title and be displayed as default page.